 Because he is only a total marketing genius!
 No matter what I am searching for he is there.
 No matter what keywords I use, whether I am on YouTube or doing a Google search, he is right up there.

-It might be linked to his own website or to a post he has written for Forbes (who say he is one of the top 10 marketers) or Entrepreneur (who say he created one of the top 100 companies) but either way, I always check it out because the content is consistently of a very high quality and relevant to what I was searching for.
+It might be linked to his own website or to a post he has written for Forbes (who say he is one of the top 10 marketers) or Entrepreneur (who say he created one of the top 100 companies) but either way, I always check it out because the content is consistent, of very high quality, and relevant to what I was searching for.

 Consequently, I thought he might know a thing or two and have started paying attention to what he says.
 If you are in the same world as me, I highly recommend you do too.

-I should say that I am not affiliated to Neil in any way and this post is just about sharing the great source of fantastic content that he is (not to mention being an all-round good guy who is very generous in sharing what he knows).
+I should say that I am not affiliated with Neil in any way and this post is just about sharing the great source of fantastic content that he is (not to mention being an all-around good guy who is very generous in sharing what he knows).